 Percentages are found in many contexts beyond practice problems in math textbooks.
 One of the best examples is sale prices, which are often advertised as a particular percentage off of a price.
 Tips on a restaurant bill are also usually calculated as a percentage of the total bill.
 Knowing how to calculate percentages is a useful skill; sometimes you'll need to know the exact percent of a number, while others only require an estimate.
-You can perform these calculations in your head or using a calculator.
+You can perform these calculations in your head or by using a calculator.

 To begin calculating a percentage, you must convert it to a decimal format by moving the decimal point two spaces to the right.
 For example:

 Once you have the decimal figure, multiply it by the number for which you seek to calculate the percentage; i.e., if you need to know 30 percent of 100, you convert 30 percent to a decimal (0.30) and multiply it by 100 (0.30 x 100, which equals 30).

 For example, if you are told that 72 percent of all students have cell phones and there are 30 students in the class, you can figure out how many students will have cell phones by multiplying 0.72 by 30 to get 21.6 students.